 The United Nations Convention on the Rights of the Child (UNCROC), in Article 12 states "Children have the right to give their opinions freely on issues that affect them.
 Adults should listen and take children seriously."
-GMAS values 'FIRE': Faith, Integrity, Respect and Education.
-The spiritual and moral development of students, honesty and openness, respect and justice, and an inclusive and collaborative learning environment.
+GMAS values 'IRAS': Inclusion, Respect, Accomplishment and Spirituality.
+An inclusive and collaborative learning environment, respect and justice, encouraging and cultivating student success, and their spiritual growth and development.
 These values are widely circulated and let students know they are allowed to have a voice and express their views, as well as any concerns they may have.